sufyaniftikhar/sufyaniftikhar.github.io/README.md

 ## 🚀 About Me

-I’m a Microsoft-certified BI & Data Analytics professional currently serving as **Assistant Data and Reporting Manager** at **Lloyds Banking Group – Lloyds Living**, where I'm shaping the data strategy for a growing portfolio of **5,500+ properties**.
+I'm a Microsoft-certified Data & Analytics professional currently serving as **Assistant Data and Reporting Manager** at **Lloyds Banking Group – Lloyds Living**, where I led the digital transformation of the data function from manual processes to a cloud-native Microsoft Fabric platform.

-With over **5 years of experience** across infrastructure, utilities, and real estate finance, I design robust data models, build self-service analytics tools, and automate reporting workflows that deliver deep insights and drive efficiencies.
+With **5 years of experience** across infrastructure, utilities, and real estate finance, I specialize in project controls analytics, data engineering, and building scalable data solutions.
+I've delivered performance reporting frameworks for a £3bn infrastructure programme and architected data solutions for a 7,500+ property portfolio valued at £1.5bn+.

-My journey from **Civil Engineering (First Class Honours)** to data analytics has given me a unique blend of technical depth and business acumen—enabling me to transform complex datasets into actionable insights.
+My journey from **Civil Engineering (First Class Honours)** to data analytics has given me a unique blend of technical depth and business acumen—enabling me to transform complex datasets into strategic business insights.

 ### 🔑 Key Skills